RobertStoelhorst/Jokes-Social/README.md

 #### Evolution
 I have many ideas for what I would like to do with this app, I will first try and ground myself and build a bit more knowledge around my areas of weakness, for example Associations and Controllers and I also really want to learn how to implement API's and to better understand the Gems and how they talk to my system.

+My main priority would be to implement cloudinary and give users the ability to upload a profile image.
+I didn't set out with that in mind but I know it's a skill I will likely need. and as we have covered this in the course I don't want to move on without at least some fundamental knowledge of how it works.

 When I have a better grasp of these I should be able to build on this project much more fluently.
 I also need to go back over all of my code and make comments and think about the pseudocode much more.